dalyw01/NightWatch/README.md

 }
 ```

-To run a test -
+To run a test you need to be in the root folder and not the test folder -

 ```
 node nightwatch tests/use_xpath_and_variables.js